soundpress/RulesOfNYC/docs/c06/index.rst

 (d) In addition to the project record required in subdivision (a), the air monitoring company must maintain, for at least thirty (30) years after the end of the project, a project summary for each asbestos project in which the company engages.
 These records may be maintained in an electronic recordkeeping system instead of in paper form.
 The project summary must consist of the following:

-   (1) The DEP certificate number of all individuals who worked on the project;
+   (1) The DEP certificate number of all air monitoring technicians who worked on the project;

    (2) The location and general description of the project;